-Let’s dive in and take look at the storage methods of 3 popular tools and compare them to Deepnote’s approach.
+Let’s dive in and take a look at the storage methods of three popular tools and compare them to Deepnote’s approach.

-Apart from the full Databricks platform, the company also offers a “Community Edition”.
-However, this is mostly intended for trial purposes, so we are going to focus on the full platform.
-Databricks adopts control plane/data plane model, where the data plane is deployed into your cloud (AWS, GCP or Azure), while the control plane sits on Databricks’ servers.
+Apart from the full Databricks platform, the company also offers a “Community Edition.”
+However, this is mostly intended for trial purposes, so we're going to focus on the full platform.
+Databricks adopts a control plane/data plane model, where the control plane sits on Databricks’ servers and the data plane is deployed into your cloud (AWS, GCP, or Azure).

-/Repos/ folder and can be accessed it as if it were on your local machine.
+/Repos/ folder and can be accessed as if it was on your local machine.
 Databricks also provides functionality to pull upstream changes either manually or programmatically via API calls.
-The code is managed by the control plane, so it is copied on the Databricks servers for the lifetime of your project.
+The code is managed by the control plane, so it's copied on the Databricks servers for the lifetime of your project.

 Domino Data Lab